An Education Policy Reading List

 This paper offers model state-level legislation that would deliver on the promises of public education by ensuring that all families have the means to choose from a diverse market of minimally regulated education providers.

-- “Forging Consensus: Can the School Choice Movement Comes Together on an Explicit Goal and a Plan for Achieving it,” by Andrew J. Coulson (Mackinac Center for Public Policy, April 20, 2004)
+- “Forging Consensus: Can the School Choice Movement Come Together on an Explicit Goal and a Plan for Achieving it,” by Andrew J. Coulson (Mackinac Center for Public Policy, April 20, 2004)

 Openly identifies and dissects the key differences that have prevented the school reform movement from coalescing behind a particular policy solution.
 Argues for tax credits as the best policy for serving the public’s needs.